curesky/BoxDownloader/README.md

 # BoxVideoDownloader

-This script is a video downloader for Box（https://app.box.com/）.
+This script is a video downloader for Box（ https://app.box.com/ ）.

 I have only tested this script on Windows 10/11, so I am not sure if it will work on other operating systems.